krishauser/Klampt/Python/docs/source/Manual-FileTypes.rst

 -  ``jointtype v[0] ... v[N-1]``: DOF motion type, can be r for revolute
    or p for prismatic.
 -  ``tparent T[0] ...
 T[N-1]``: relative rigid transforms between each
    link and its parent.
-Each T[i] is a list of column vectors of the rotation matrix, followed by the translation (12 values for each T).
+Each T[i] is a row-major list of entries of the rotation matrix, followed by the translation (12 values for each T).
 -  ``{alpha, a, d, theta} v[0] ... v[N-1]``: Denavit-Hartenberg
    parameters.
 Either tparent or D-H parameters must be specified.